 DrG: When did they begin?

 NS: When I was about eleven, twelve maybe.
 That’s the first time it was clear to me.
 My Mum told me that she once, back when I was a baby, she once left me alone in my room.
 Only for a minute or so.
 When she came back my toy box was open and everything inside it was laid out on the floor in a circle.
-I was tucked up my crib at the time.
+I was fast asleep in my crib at the time.

 That first time though, that was at school.
 The teacher, this sad old fucker called Dixon or Dickless or some shit, he was yelling at me after class.
 And this whole row of desks behind him, they just flipped.
 Scared the silly old sod half to death that did.